 He rubbed the back of his neck.
 “Or you could simply enjoy the stream. ’Tis clear and peaceful.
 At least when Trout’s asleep.”

 She eyed the dog at his feet, then gave him a short nod.
 “Perhaps just for a moment.”

 Excerpt © 2022 by K. Lyn Smith.

-Jilting Jory will be available in paperback and e-Book formats.
+Jilting Jory is available in paperback and e-Book formats.